martinkersner/martinkersner.github.io/content/posts/2026-05-12-logs-to-issues-loop-for-agents.md

 ## Wire it into Claude Code

 In Grafana Cloud, create an Access Policy scoped to `logs:read` only (no `logs:write`, no admin), then generate a token under that policy.
-That token is the agent's entire permission surface for Loki.
+That token is the agent's only Loki credential.

 Put the connection details and the allowlist in `.claude/settings.local.json` (per-project, gitignored by default, so the token stays out of git):